How to Make Money Flipping Domains

 Below are some tips to help you find the right domain name to make money domain flipping!

 An expired domain is a domain in which the person or company that registered the domain stopped paying for it.
 After this occurs, the name will become expired and typically goes into an auction.
 You can then bid on expired domains to purchase.

-Why would you want an expired domain?
+Why would you want an expired domain name?

 A few reasons.
 The first benefit is the name itself.
 It’s possible to find high-value domains that are expired.

 The second reason you might consider purchasing an expired domain is because of its SEO value.
-Just because a domain is expired, doesn’t mean the links pointing to that domain disappear.
+Just because a domain name is expired, doesn’t mean the links pointing to that domain disappear.
 These links can be extremely powerful in terms of SEO.
 By redirecting the domain to another URL, you will pass a significant portion of the “link juice” to the new domain.

 How can you measure the amount of “link juice” for an expired domain?